Tour of the Operator UI #

 CONFIGURATION #

-The entities Litmus tests against — stations, products, fixtures, instruments, tests, plus the visual designer that wires them together.
+The entities Litmus tests against — stations, parts, fixtures, instruments, tests, plus the visual designer that wires them together.

 Stations — /stations #